Declare postal or courier consignments up to EUR 150.00 to customs

-- by post,
+- by mail,

 - by courier and

-- shipments from other service providers,
+- shipments by other service providers,

 which are declared by the recipient or a representative.